Fiserv/zelle-turnkey-solutions/docs/supporting-documents/kony.md

 # Kony Integration (Android)

-Prerequisites: Kony Visualizer 8, Android, Xcode, Android emulator/android phone, iOS simulator/iPhone
+Prerequisites: Kony Visualizer 8, Android, Xcode, Android emulator/Android phone, iOS simulator/iPhone

 There are 2 approaches to integrate ZelleSDK with Kony Project

-- Integrating ZelleSDK with Kony using KonyAdapter class to launch the ZelleSDK in separate window.
+- Integrating ZelleSDK with Kony using KonyAdapter class to launch the ZelleSDK in a separate window.
-- Integrating ZelleSDK with Kony using KonyWrapper method in android studio to embed the ZelleSDK in Kony Container.
+- Integrating ZelleSDK with Kony using KonyWrapper method in Android studio to embed the ZelleSDK in Kony Container.

 ## I. Integrating ZelleSDK with Kony using KonyAdapter

 ### 1. Create Android Application with an Activity

 Go to Android Studio and create a new project with an activity.
 Name the app “ZelleKonyFFI”.

 ### 2. Create konyAdapter Class

 The adapter class will be the bridge between Kony and Android.

 - Import KonyWidget.jar and ZelleSDK.aar in the Android project:
   - To add KonyWidget.jar, right click on your project > Open Module settings > Modules > +(click to add new Modules) > Import JAR/AAR Package > Next.
 Select the KonyWidget.jar
   - To add ZelleSDK.aar, right click on your project > Open Module settings > Modules > +(click to add new Modules) > Import JAR/AAR Package > Next.
 Select the ZelleSDK.aar or move ZelleSDK.aar to the libs folder.

 - Update build.gradle with the following dependency:

 ```json
 implementation project(path: ':konywidgets')
 ```

 - Create the adapter class.
 Go to app > java > (package name) > Right click > New > Java class.
 Name the java file “konyAdapter”:

 ```json
 public class konyAdapter  {